 Binhi Awards is an annual competition organized by the Philippine Agricultural Journalists Inc. in cooperation with San Miguel Corporation that recognizes communication efforts in the agriculture, environment, and agrarian reform sector.

-The winners, who bested more than 150 entries, received cash prizes, ranging from P15,000 to P50,000, and Binhi trophies. - ANNA MARIE F. BAUTISTA ow, farmers have more choices when it comes to traditional rice varieties.
+The winners, who bested more than 150 entries, received cash prizes, ranging from P15,000 to P50,000, and Binhi trophies.

+- ANNA MARIE F. BAUTISTA

 ELSIE E. REYES

 PHILRICE PROJECTS UNEARTH 'MINES'